Are you interested in finding out the vaccination rates in your area?

 To look up the data on your Medicare Local region, have a look here.

-And for a more detailed analysis of the national data on immunisation rates, have a look at the NHPA report, available here.
+And for a more detailed analysis of the national data on immunisation rates, the published report is available here.

 As an example, from this data we can see that the vaccination rates in the North Coast of NSW are far lower than the national average (we form a geographical cluster of unimmunised and therefore susceptible people), and in some specific parts of the region, rates are even less.
 One confronting fact from this data is that the vaccination rate in Mullumbimby is actually lower than in South Sudan.